James Outman Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Pirates pitching staff ranks 17th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Pirates pitching staff ranks 16th in the league.

-- The Pirates' 4.36 team ERA ranks 18th across all league pitching staffs.
+- The Pirates have a 4.39 team ERA that ranks 19th across all league pitching staffs.

-- The Pirates give up the third-fewest home runs in baseball (86 total, one per game).
+- The Pirates give up the fourth-fewest home runs in baseball (88 total, one per game).

-- Bido gets the start for the Pirates, his fifth of the season.
-He is 0-1 with a 4.74 ERA and 18 strikeouts in 19 2/3 innings pitched.
+- Oviedo makes the start for the Pirates, his 18th of the season.
+He is 3-9 with a 4.61 ERA and 81 strikeouts in 93 2/3 innings pitched.

-- The right-hander's most recent time out was on Friday against the Milwaukee Brewers, when he went 3 1/3 innings, surrendering four earned runs while allowing four hits.
+- In his most recent appearance on Saturday, the right-hander went five innings against the Milwaukee Brewers, giving up eight earned runs while surrendering nine hits.

-- In four games this season, the 27-year-old has a 4.74 ERA and 8.5 strikeouts per nine innings, while giving up a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.